 Strategic business risk analysis involves evaluating potential threats and uncertainties that may impact an organization’s long-term goals, competitive advantage, and market position.

-This includes assessing the acceptance of risks related to data governance practices, such as capability-based data risk assessment and compliance-related risks.
+This includes assessing the acceptance of risks related to data governance practices, such as capability-based data risk assessment and compliance-related data risks only.

 Additionally, companies need to consider the risks posed by cloud data, including cloud security and storage security risks, and use CASBs (Cloud Access Security Brokers) and insider risk management software to mitigate these risks.